Could a stealth juror derail Trump’s trial?

 Trump only needs one supportive juror for mistrial

-While Mr Duffy says removing possible stealth jurors is a big focus for both the defence and the prosecution, it’s particularly important for the prosecution as a unanimous verdict is needed to avoid a mistrial.
+While Mr Duffy says removing possible stealth jurors was a big focus for both the defence and the prosecution, it was particularly important for the prosecution as a unanimous verdict is needed to avoid a mistrial.
 All the Trump team needs is a single juror who refuses to convict.

 “If you get one person who just says ‘I don’t care … I will never vote to convict’, then you’re going to get a mistrial,” he says.
 “So rooting out … what I would call a stealth juror, either for or against Trump is certainly a huge priority for both sides.”